-Prescription drugs, when you use them properly, help relieve pain and are necessary to assist with pain management and recovery from illness or injury.
+Prescription drugs, when you use them correctly, help relieve pain and are necessary to assist with pain management and recovery from illness or injury.
 However, if you misuse them, they can become life-threatening.
 Abuse of prescription drugs may lead to heart attacks and coma as well as nausea, seizures, and psychosis.
 Hard drugs like cocaine may cause tremors and respiratory failure while marijuana may cause memory loss, cognitive issues, and infertility.

 One of the most notable areas of the body that is impacted by drug use is the brain.
 Prolonged abuse may alter how the brain functions and sends signals through its various passageways.
 One of the reasons why addicts choose to use drugs intravenously (through the vein) is because the drugs reach the brain so fast and offer the most intense drug experience.
 Unfortunately, this habit also impacts the brain’s neurotransmitters and may render an individual incapable of regulating emotion or feeling happy.

 Inpatient Addiction Treatment and Options

-Mental health professionals often recommend inpatient treatment for individuals who are addicted to drugs or alcohol.
+Mental health professionals often recommend inpatient treatment for people who are addicted to drugs or alcohol.
 Inpatient treatment is a focused environment where external distractions are kept to a minimum.
 A patient may work solely on entering into a state of recovery.
 However, there are different types of inpatient programs that vary in length and provide a different environment for patients.
 Inpatient facilities aid in addiction treatment and recovery by having many different programs from which to choose.